lokamaya/friendlyThumbOf/README.md

 * Modify the url prefix (by default "image")
 * Enable/disable to append __context__ to url, like `http://mydomain.com/image/contextKey/anyMode/image.jpg`
 * Add, modify and delete any __mode__ as you wish from System Events.
 By default, there are 4 modes provided: *default* `mw950`, *thumb* `w90&h120`, *medium* `w=300&h=400`, and *large* `w=900&h=1200`
+* Sample mod_rewrite with 4 advanced scenarios can be found on doc (core/components/friendlythumbof/doc/ht.access)
 * No worry with the cache.
 It will be handled by phpThumbOf automatically.

 ---------------------------------------------